 - It is good practice to make sure that the server is working correctly before you install an optional component. - Keep the working area clean, and place removed components on a flat and smooth surface that does not shake or tilt. - Do not attempt to lift an object that might be too heavy for you.
 If you have to lift a heavy object, read the following precautions carefully: - Make sure that you can stand steadily without slipping. - Distribute the weight of the object equally between your feet. - Use a slow lifting force.
-Never move suddenly or twist when you lift a heavy object. - To avoid straining the muscles in your back, lift by standing or by pushing up with your leg muscles. - Make sure that you have an adequate number of properly grounded electrical outlets for the server, monitor, and other devices. - Back up all important data before you make changes related to the disk drives. - Have a small flat-blade screwdriver, a small Phillips screwdriver, and a T8 torx screwdriver available. - To view the error LEDs on the system board and internal components, leave the power on. - You do not have to turn off the server to remove or install hot-swap power supplies, hot-swap fans, or hotplug USB devices.
-However, you must turn off the server before you perform any steps that involve removing or installing adapter cables, and you must disconnect the power source from the server before you perform any steps that involve removing or installing a riser card. - Blue on a component indicates touch points, where you can grip to remove a component from or install it in the server, open or close a latch, and so on. - Orange on a component or an orange label on or near a component indicates that the component can be hot-swapped if the server and operating system support hot-swap capability, which means that you can remove or install the component while the server is still running.
-(Orange can also indicate touch points on hot-swap components.)
-See the instructions for removing or installing a specific hot-swap component for any additional procedures that you might have to perform before you remove or install the component.
+Never move suddenly or twist when you lift a heavy object. - To avoid straining the muscles in your back, lift by standing or by pushing up with your leg muscles. - Back up all important data before you make changes related to the disk drives. - Have a small flat-blade screwdriver, a small Phillips screwdriver, and a T8 torx screwdriver available. - To view the error LEDs on the system board and internal components, leave the power on. - You do not have to turn off the server to remove or install hot-swap power supplies, hot-swap fans, or hotplug USB devices.
+However, you must turn off the server before you perform any steps that involve removing or installing adapter cables, and you must disconnect the power source from the server before you perform any steps that involve removing or installing a riser card. - Blue on a component indicates touch points, where you can grip to remove a component from or install it in the server, open or close a latch, and so on. - The Red strip on the drives, adjacent to the release latch, indicates that the drive can be hot-swapped if the server and operating system support hot-swap capability.
+This means that you can remove or install the drive while the server is still running.